- July 22, 2013

 Mixing a family and a business is like mixing oil and water.
-A design problem with this dynamic shows up when two family members communicate in the business.
+A design problem with this dynamic shows up when two family members struggle with appropriate communication.

-As an example, if a father works in the business with his son, the father may have to give instructions to his son.
-While the father may think he is talking to his son just like he is talking to the other employees, his voice tone or hand actions could be sending a different message.
+As an example, if a father works in the business with his son, the father may need to give instructions to his son.
+While the father may think he is talking to his son just like he is talking to the other employees, his voice tone or body language could be sending a different message.

-Since communication is as much in your tone and hand actions as in your words, it is very difficult for the father to not sound and look like a ‘parent‘.
+Since communication is as much in your tone and body language as in your words, it is very difficult for the father to not sound and look like a ‘parent’.
 After all, he is the parent!
-A potential problem emerges with the child employee who receives the communication.
-If the child hears it as a ‘parent’, he tends responds like a ‘child’.
+A potential problem emerges with the child employee receiving the communication.
+If the child hears it as a ‘parent’, he tends to respond like a ‘child’.
 To make matters worse, all of this goes on subconsciously.
-The parent – child relationship has also been around much longer than the working relationship between the two co-workers.
+It’s important to remember that the parent-child relationship has existed much longer than the working relationship between the two co-workers.

 How do you make your communications more ‘business-like’?

-Another useful method to improving communication is to define and separate the business space from the family space.
-When you are at the business and wearing the business clothes, work on communicating in the business-like manner.
+Another useful method for improving communication is to define and separate the business space from the family space.
+When you are at the business and wearing the business clothes, work on communicating in a business-like manner.
 The clearer the separation of ‘business’ is from ‘family’, the better.